awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A machine learning \(ML\) parameter that you can tune to obtain higher\-quality ML models\.
 Regularization helps prevent ML models from memorizing training data examples instead of learning how to generalize the patterns it sees \(called overfitting\)\.
 When training data is overfitted, the ML model performs well on the training data but does not perform well on the evaluation data or on new data\.

 **replacement environment**<a name="replacementenvironment"></a>
-The instances in a deployment group after the AWS CodeDeploy blue/green deployment\.
+The instances in a deployment group after the CodeDeploy blue/green deployment\.

 **replica shard**<a name="replica-shard"></a>
 See [shard](#shard).